 Key points

-• NSW industries such as agriculture and tourism depend on rivers and wetlands for sources of freshwater.
+• NSW industries such as agriculture and tourism depend on rivers and wetlands for their ecosystem services.

 • Climate change threatens rivers and wetlands with increasing temperatures, changed rainfall patterns and more extreme weather events.